visaacceptance/agent-toolkit/README.md

 4. create_payment_link
    Creates a pay-by-link for a specified purchase.
 5. create_invoice
-   Creates an invoice using the CyberSource Node.js SDK for invoice creation.
+   Creates an invoice using the Visa Acceptance Node.js SDK for invoice creation.

 ## MCP Toolkit Support

-This library supports the Model Context Protocol (MCP), enabling easy integration with CyberSource for creating and managing payment links, processing refunds, and more.
+This library supports the Model Context Protocol (MCP), enabling easy integration with Visa Acceptance for creating and managing payment links, processing refunds, and more.
 For more usage details, see the TypeScript examples and readme.

 ## License